jgraph/www.diagrams.net-source/pages/integrations.md

 ### Google Workspace add-ons for Docs, Sheets and Slides

-Diagrams.net lets you [store your diagram files in Google Drive](https://app.diagrams.net/?mode=google) and [work with them in Google Wordspace](https://gsuite.diagrams.net/).
+Diagrams.net lets you [store your diagram files in Google Drive](https://app.diagrams.net/?mode=google) and [work with them in Google Workspace](https://gsuite.diagrams.net/).
 There are also add-ons available for [Docs](https://docsaddon.diagrams.net/), [Sheets](https://sheetsaddon.diagrams.net/) and [Slides](https://slidesaddon.diagrams.net/).

 <img src="/assets/img/blog/addon-google-docs-examples.png" width="400" alt="It's easy to embed diagrams in Google Docs">

 [See how to use the diagrams.net add-ons for Google Workspace](/blog/diagrams-google-docs.html)

-### Microsoft Sharepoint, OneDrive and Office 365 integration
+### Microsoft Sharepoint, OneDrive, Office 365 and Teams integrations

 diagrams.net works with [OneDrive and Sharepoint](https://app.diagrams.net/?mode=onedrive).
-An [Office 365 app](https://office.diagrams.net/) is available for Word, Powerpoint and Excel.
+An [Office 365 app](https://office.diagrams.net/) is available for Word, Powerpoint and Excel, and a [Microsoft Teams app](/doc/faq/microsoft-teams-diagrams.html) will be announced soon.

 ## 3rd-party integrations

 The following integrations are not directly provided by the diagrams.net team.
-The Atlassian integrations are built by us, but provider via an Atlassian partner.
+The Atlassian integrations are built by us, but provided via an Atlassian partner.

 Most integrations use the name draw.io, the previous name for diagrams.net.